okta/okta-devices-kotlin/README.md

 #### Completed

-The completed step is information that transaction was completed successfully, this does not represent that the user has successfully signed in.
+The complete step contains information about a transaction that was completed successfully by the client.
+It does not mean that the user has successfully signed in.

 ```kotlin
 private suspend fun handleCompleted(completed: Completed) {